elias-at-chalmers/mop-lecture_notes-mirror/lecture05_GPIO_and_C_basics.md

 A push button is a *Passive Component*.
 In the right image above, we have connected an *Active Component* (Perhaps and OR gate, or a DAC).
 This chip will put *either* 0 or 3.3V on its output pin (it is never floating), and then we don't need any pull-up or pull-down resistors.

 Since it is so common to connect passive components of various kinds to the GPIO pins, most MCUs have pull-up and -down resistors built into the chip.
-There is one of each, for each pin on the GPIO ports.
-These can be activated or de-activated by writing to the configuration registers (as we will see soon).
-By activating only the internal pull-down resistor, we can connect a push button with only two cables and still be certain to read either `0` or `1`, depending on the buttons state.
+On the CH32V307, this is implemented as in the image below.
+When the pin is configured as an input pin, we can activate a pull-up/down resistor.
+This resistor is connected to the corresponding *output* bit, of the `OUTDR` register.

+This might seem confusing at first.
+We have seen that the `OUTDR` register is used when the pin is configured as an *output* pin, and that the value of the bit sets the voltage of the pin.
+This is cleverly reused here.
+When the pin is configured as an input pin, the `OUTDR` register is instead used as a selector, that decides whether the resistor should pull up or down.
+This is equivalent to physically connecting a resistor to either GND or V<sub>dd</sub>, as we did before.

+So, if we need a pull-down resistor for the button connected to pin2 (as in the image) we activate pull up/down, and we set bit 2 of the `OUTDR` register to 0 (GND).
+This will, exactly as before, ensure that a floating input is "pulled down" to 0V.

 <p align="center">
   <img src="images/built-in-pull.png" alt="My image" width="75%" />
 </p>

+And now we end with a little assembly program that reads a button.

 ## Digital Output

 Push-Pull:
-Open Drain: Simple example is connect
+Open Drain: Simple example is connecting several pins to one led.